PalampurRockstar/Backend/README.md

-# Backend
+Intro : POC to develop complete backend system with all possible technologies.
- Modules
+# Modules
--Discovery
+* Discovery
--Gateway
+* Gateway

 Docker enabled for the deployemnt
 Steps :